Global Forecasting Models: Comparative Analysis of Single and Multi-Series Forecasting Modeling

 )

-# Create subset based on primary use clusters
+# Create a subset based on primary use clusters

 data_subset = data[data['primary_use'] == primary_usage]